Vehicle Accident Prevention and Safety

 Acceptable: The department head or designated representative and driver will be notified of the result of the report.
 No further action is required.

 Conditional: The department head or designated representative will be notified of the results of the report.
-The employee driver will be given a verbal notification and counseled by his or her supervisor regarding the conditional status of their motor vehicle record and the importance of practicing safe driving habits.
+The employee driver will be given a verbal notification and counseled by heir supervisor regarding the conditional status of their motor vehicle record and the importance of practicing safe driving habits.
 The documentation will be maintained in the employee’s departmental file or personnel file, as appropriate.
 The supervisor will request a new motor vehicle record for the driver in six months to re-valuate the individual’s university driving privileges.
 During this period, the employee may continue to operate a VCU vehicle.

 Unacceptable: The department head or designated representative will be notified of the results of the report.
 VCU driving privileges for an employee driver will be subject to immediate suspension until the employee’s motor vehicle record reflects an Acceptable or Conditional status.
 A student with an unacceptable MVR will no longer be permitted to drive for VCU.